EivindArvesen/workspace-browser/README.md

 This software is released under the terms of the 3-clause New BSD License.
 See the [license](LICENSE.txt) file for details.

 [PySide](https://wiki.qt.io/PySide) is released under [LGPL](https://www.gnu.org/copyleft/lesser.html).
-It's source code is available on [GitHub](https://github.com/PySide).
+Its source code is available on [GitHub](https://github.com/PySide).

 The application icon is built upon [Spectacle Flat Icons](https://dribbble.com/shots/2075892-Spectacle-Flat-Icons) and [The Axe](https://dribbble.com/shots/1702501-The-Axe).